 The students complete their studies and obtain the degree in Pharmacy when having succeeded in the anticipated courses (compulsory and elective) and accumulated 300 ECTS.
-The courses are allocated to eight semesters and the practical training is pursued for 2 semesters (300 ECTS per semester, +k3 quarters) (9th to 10th) and indudes; all pharmacy opened to the public (mm: 6 months) b) a hospital pharmacy (mm: 3 months) c) a pharmaceutical industry (elective)).
-The students at the 8° semester must choose one of the two Directions (Direction F-Direction II) and be examined in all the courses of the selected direction.
+The courses are allocated to eight semesters and the practical training is pursued for 2 semesters (30 ECTS per semester, 4×3 quarters) (9th to 10th) and includes: a) a pharmacy opened to the public (min: 6 months) b) a hospital pharmacy (min: 3 months) c) a pharmaceutical industry (elective)).
+The students at the 8th semester must choose one of the two Directions (Direction I-Direction II) and be examined in all the courses of the selected direction.
 The examination is written/oral or in an assignment form.
-The undergraduate study program (USP) provided by the School of Pharmacy aims at training pharmacists to understand the chemical structure and the pharmacological activity of the drugs, their bioavalidative, biodegradation, metabolism, the used methods for drugs synthesis as well as the used methods for their evaluation (synthesis and drug formulation).
+The undergraduate study program (USP) provided by the School of Pharmacy aims at training pharmacists to understand the chemical structure and the pharmacological activity of the drugs, their bioavailability, biodegradation, metabolism, the used methods for drugs synthesis as well as the used methods for their evaluation (synthesis and drug formulation).

-At the applied level, USP also ams in training and providing the greduates with the neccessary slots related to the sector of drug and health.
-Specifically, upon successful competition of their studies graduates of the School of Pharmacy based on their courses, diploma and practical training i can acquire training and skills. closely related to:
+At the applied level, USP also aims in training and providing the graduates with the nescessary skills related to the sector of drug and health.
+Specifically, upon successful competition of their studies graduates of the School of Pharmacy based on their courses, diploma and practical training can acquire training and skills closely related to:

-a) The chemical and pharmacochemical study of substances of pharmaceutical and of broader biological interest, the chemical and pharmacochemical study of chemical compounds (organic, inorganic, metallo-organic) of broader pharmaceutical-biological interest, Design, synthesis (isolation), separation, properties, control (identification, purity, content), the chemical and pharmacochemical study (biological regionse, biological) workelability, metabolism, interaction) of the biologically active agents, the structure-activity redotionship between molecular structure/action of biologically active agents, the structure-activity redotionship between molecular structure/action of biologically active agents, the structure-activity redotionship between molecular structure, the study of chemical principles and methods that support the development of pharmacochemistry and the chemical aspect of immunology.
+a) The chemical and pharmacochemical study of substances of pharmaceutical and of broader biological interest, the chemical and pharmacochemical study of chemical compounds (organic, inorganic, metallo-organic) of broader pharmaceuticalbiological interest, Design, synthesis (isolation), separation, properties, control (identification, purity, content), the chemical and pharmacochemical study (biological response, biodegradation, bioavailability, metabolism, interaction) of the biologically active agents, the structure-activity relationship between molecular structure/action of biologically active agents, the quantitative structure-properties-activities relationships of all the above, the study of chemical principles and methods that support the development of pharmaccohemistry and the chemical aspect of immunology.

-b) the pharmaceutical practices and legislation (prescription execution and pharmaceutechrical tasks at the Pharmacy and the Hospital), the consideration of pharmaceutical agents and preparations and of their application and action systems (physical and physicohemical laws) from a physicpharmaceutical parts and preparations and soft heir available and industrial scale of the raw material and pharmaceutical agents, as well as their design, technology and formatting into preparations and cosmetics, the assessment of the quality of medicines, cosmetics and generally of natural products, of preparations and substances by applying control methods (physicohemical, technological, microbiological, in vivo, etc.), the pharmaceutical technological bechnology of the repersitions and the factors affecting their efficiency during their in vivo implementationand the technological study of factors affecting the obtaining, treatment and control of natural products and of the technological study of factors affecting the obtaining, treatment and control of natural products and of the ray of factors affecting the obtaining, treatment and control of natural products and of the responsibility.
+b) the pharmaceutical practices and legislation (prescription execution and pharmacotechnical tasks at the Pharmacy and the Hospital), the consideration of pharmaceutical agents and preparations and of their application and action systems (physical and physiochemical laws) from a physiopharmaceutical point of view, the basic pharmacotechnical elaborations at semi-industrial and industrial scale of the raw material and pharmaceutical agents, as well as their design, technology and formatting into preparations and substances by applying control methods (physicalmical, technological, microbiological, in vivo, etc.), the pharmaceutical technology of the preparations and tube there preparations and substances by applying control methods (physicohemical, technological, microbiological, in vivo, implementationand the technological study of factors affecting the obtaining, treatment and control of natural products and of their components.

-c) the chemistry of natural products (of vegetative, animal, mineral origin), that is, isolation of active components, identification, control and chemical study, the pharmaceutical study of medicines and aromatic plants (essential oils, alkaloids, etc.: analysis, standards and improvement methods), description of medicines, dasafication, microscopic control, isolation, identification, control and biogenesis of their natural products, the Biotechnology of Pharmaceutical Plants and the implementation of physiochemical methods used in Pharmacognosy.
+c) the chemistry of natural products (of vegetative, animal, mineral origin), that is, isolation of active components, identification, control and chemical study, the pharmaceutical study of medicines and aromatic plants (essential oils, alkaloids, etc.: analysis, standards and improvement methods), description of medicines, classification, microscopic control, isolation, identification, control and biogenesis of their natural products, the Biotechnology of Pharmaceutical Plants and the implementation of physiochemical methods used in Pharmacognosy.